Popish Plot: Anti-Catholicism in the 17th century

 Anti-Catholic sentiment was a constant factor in how England perceived the events of the following decades: the Thirty Years War (1618–1648) was seen as an attempt by the Catholic Habsburgs to exterminate German Protestantism.
 Under the early Stuart Kings, fears of Catholic conspiracies were rampant and the policies of Charles I – especially his church policies, which had a decidedly high church bent – were seen as pro-Catholic and likely induced by a Catholic conspiracy headed by Charles' Catholic queen, Henrietta Maria of France.
 This, together with accounts of Catholic atrocities in Ireland in 1641, helped trigger the English Civil War (1642–1649), which led to the abolition of the monarchy and a decade of Puritan rule tolerating most forms of Protestantism, but not Catholicism.
 The restoration of the monarchy in 1660 under King Charles II brought a reaction against all religious dissenters outside the established Church of England.
 Catholics still suffered under popular hostility and legal discrimination.

 Anti-Catholic hysteria flared up lightly during the reign of Charles II, which saw disasters such as the Great Plague of London (1665) and the Great Fire of London (1666).
 Vague rumours blamed the fire on arson by Catholics and especially Jesuits.
 Kenyon remarks, "At Coventry, the townspeople were possessed by the idea that the papists were about to rise and cut their throats ...
 A nationwide panic seemed likely, and as homeless refugees poured out from London into the countryside, they took with them stories of a kind which were to be familiar enough in 1678 and 1679."

-Anti-Catholicism was fueled by doubts about the religious allegiance of the King, who had been supported by the Catholic powers during his exile, and had married a Portuguese Catholic princess, Catherine of Braganza.
+Anti-Catholicism was fuelled by doubts about the religious allegiance of the King, who had been supported by the Catholic powers during his exile, and had married a Portuguese Catholic princess, Catherine of Braganza.
 Charles formed an alliance with the leading Catholic power France against the Protestant Netherlands.
 Furthermore, Charles' brother and heir presumptive, James, Duke of York, had embraced Catholicism, although his brother forbade him to make any public avowal.
 In 1672, Charles issued the Royal Declaration of Indulgence, in which he suspended all penal laws against Catholics and other religious dissenters.
-This fueled Protestant fears of increasing Catholic influence in England, and led to conflict with parliament during the 1670s.
+This fuelled Protestant fears of increasing Catholic influence in England, and led to conflict with parliament during the 1670s.
 In December 1677 an anonymous pamphlet (possibly by Andrew Marvell) spread alarm in London by accusing the Pope of plotting to overthrow the lawful government of England.